Nikaoto/orguli/README.md

 orguli would handle both variants easily, converting the first one and skipping the html in the second.

+Writing and maintaining small preprocessors like these for whichever feature one wants is easier than modifying programs even as small as orguli.

+### Extra features
 The only extra feature not present in markdown is the `@filename` specifier, which embeds images and text directly.
 This is extremely useful for single-file documents.

 ## Changes
-orguli is a fork of rxi's [doq](https://github.com/rxi/doq), which now seems to be abandoned.
+orguli is based on rxi's [doq](https://github.com/rxi/doq), which now seems to be abandoned.
 Here is a list of the changes I introduced.

 ### Added